lindensheehy/3D-Game-Engine/README.md

 - **Collision System (Future Plan):** The groundwork for a collision system has been set up, but the logic to handle collisions is still in the works.

 ### Custom Test Suite
 - **Output Tests:** A modular, reusable system built to easily test outputs of functions for various input parameters.
+These tests output to a .HTML file for ease of use.
 - **Speed Tests:** Pretty basic system to test the performance of my app.

 ## Libraries & Dependencies: